apolloeleven/env-analyzer/README.md

 The package offers:

 1. [Env](https://github.com/apolloeleven/env-analyzer/blob/master/Env.php) class which can store `.env` and `.env.dist` file path, as well as, getting the difference between those files.
-2. [Php](https://github.com/apolloeleven/env-analyzer/blob/master/Php.php) class which can store `env.php` and `env.dist.php` file path, as well as, getting the difference between those filese.
+2. [Php](https://github.com/apolloeleven/env-analyzer/blob/master/Php.php) class which can store `env.php` and `env.dist.php` file path, as well as, getting the difference between those files.
 Note: both `php` files should return Associative array either strings or integers.
 3. [Analyzer](https://github.com/apolloeleven/env-analyzer/blob/master/Analyzer.php) class which is used for getting the difference of files through the console

 Basic Usage